tomastoews/askingdev/README.md

 Hello,

 This is a little project I started many months ago.
-I want it to become a minimal, free, and open source Q&A platform.
+I want it to become a minimal, simple, free, and open source Q&A platform.
 Askingdev is primarily targeted towards web developers, but of course, anyone can use it.
-I know, there are major websites available, such as Stackoverflow or dev.io.
 I don't expect askingdev to become a well-known website or to gain thousands of users.
 It's totally fine if askingdev stays a small website forever.

-The reason I started creating askingdev is that it has been a wish for a long time to create a project like this and I want to contribute to the open source community.
+The reason why I started creating askingdev, is that it has been a wish for a long time to create a project like this and I want to contribute to the open source community.
 In January 2019 I began using GNU/Linux as my desktop operating system, and I love it now.
 Today I use it only.
 I appreciate the work that the open source community has done in the past decades.
-That's also a reason why I chose to make askingdev an open source project.
+That's also a reason why I decided to publish askingdev as an open source project.
 I don't know everything about open source, but I plan on reading more about it.
 I am a person who prefers to do something for the passion and to help others instead of the money.

 ## The features: